-The previous assessment leads to the conclusions that a) COSMO misrepresents the humidity vertical gradient for this case study (too wet between 500 hPa and 850 hPa), also found for another case study of the HyMeX period in Caldas-Alvarez and Khodayar, (2020); and b) nudging GPS did not help improve the representation of the vertical humidity gradient, as the correction at each level is applied based on the first guess.
-The latter explanations imply that COSMO should have simulated

-525 stronger convective updrafts to generate more precipitation at the surface and larger transport of moisture from the PBL to the LFT in the CTRL and GPS simulations.
+The previous assessment leads to the conclusions that (a) COSMO misrepresents the humidity vertical gradient for this case study (too wet between 500 and 850 hPa), which was also found for another case study of the HyMeX period in Caldas-Alvarez and Khodayar (2020); and (b) nudging GPS did not help improve the representation of the vertical humidity gradient, as the correction at each level is applied based on the first guess.
+The latter explanations imply that COSMO should have simulated stronger convective updraughts to generate more precipitation at the surface and larger transport of moisture from the PBL to the LFT in the CTRL and GPS simulations.

-4.3 The relevance of the Nimes 05:00 UTC sounding
+4.3 The relevance of the Nîmes 05:00 UTC sounding

-The good scores shown by RAD in the precipitation evaluation (Fig. 5) and the large increase of IWV and precipitation are worth an in-depth analysis of the impact of RAD on the humidity distribution and convective processes responsible for the

-- 530 remarkable precipitation increase.
+The good scores shown by RAD in the precipitation evaluation (Fig. 5) and the large increase in IWV and precipitation are worth an in-depth analysis of the impact of RAD on the humidity distribution and convective processes responsible for the remarkable precipitation increase.
 Figure 9 summarizes relevant information about the impact of RAD on humidity and precipitation.
-Between 23 September and 24 September, before the arrival of the cold front, vast moisture amounts were transported up the Rhone valley by the southwesterly circulation (arrow in Fig. 9a).
+Between 23 and 24 September, before the arrival of the cold front, vast moisture amounts were transported up the Rhône valley by the south-westerly circulation (arrow in Fig. 9a).
 The moisture gathering up the valley preconditions the HPE.
-Once precipitation starts, the Nimes RAD sounding at 05:15 UTC (hereafter referred to as Nimes 0515) measured 6.5 g kg-1 of specific humidity at 700 hPa (Fig. 9b).
-Compared to other soundings (either operational - 535 or high-resolution) released in the area (Fig. 9b), Nimes_0515 measured between 1.5 g kg-1 and 2.5 g kg-1 more specific humidity.
-For example, over Candillargues at 03:14 UTC on 24 September specific humidity at 700 hPa was 5 g kg-1 and over Marseille at 05:55 UTC it was lower than 4 g kg-1.
+Once precipitation starts, the Nîmes RAD sounding at 05:15 UTC (hereafter referred to as Nîmes\0515) measured 6.5 g kg-1 of specific humidity at 700 hPa (Fig. 9b).
+Compared to other soundings (either operational or high-resolution) released in the area (Fig. 9b), Nîmes 0515 measured between 1.5 and 2.5 g kg-1 more specific humidity.
+For example, over Candillargues at 03:14 UTC on 24 September specific humidity at 700 hPa was 5 g kg-1, and over Marseille at 05:55 UTC it was lower than $4 \,\mathrm{g \, kg^{-1}}$ .
 This implies that after its assimilation, specific humidity at that level was considerably increased due to this one particular sounding.
-To demonstrate this aspect Fig. 9c shows that the reference runs of COSMO (CTRL-7 in blue) at that time over Nimes have a 700 hPa level 1.5 g kg-1 drier than the observation.
-Hence the - 540 correction of humidity at that level after 05:15 UTC is crucial for the precipitation increase observed for RAD.
-The Gaussian horizontal spreading of information induced by the Nudging scheme (Schraff and Hess, 2012) and the transport of humidity with the south-westerly mean flow causes much wetter mid-levels over the Rhone valley and over the western Alps.
+To demonstrate this aspect Fig. 9c shows that the reference runs of COSMO (CTRL-7 in blue) at that time over Nîmes have a 700 hPa level 1.5 g kg-1 drier than the observation.
+Hence the correction of humidity at that level after 05:15 UTC is crucial for the precipitation increase observed for RAD.

+The Gaussian horizontal spreading of information induced by the nudging scheme (Schraff and Hess, 2012) and the transport of humidity with the south-westerly mean flow causes much wetter mid-levels over the Rhône valley and over the western Alps.
 This impact was similar for all resolutions.
-To demonstrate quantitatively this impact, Fig. 9d shows relative precipitation differences in % between the RAD-7 simulation and an auxiliary RAD-7 simulation where the Nimes_0515 sounding is - 545 dismissed.
-The results show that the contribution to precipitation of the Nimes_0515 sounding is a 40% increase spatially averaged over the whole domain and up to 70% downstream of Nimes.
+To demonstrate quantitatively this impact, Fig. 9d shows relative precipitation differences in percent (%) between the RAD-7 simulation and an auxiliary RAD-7 simulation where the Nîmes\0515 sounding is dismissed.
+The results show that the contribution to precipitation of the Nîmes\0515 sounding is a 40% increase spatially averaged over the whole domain and up to 70% downstream of Nîmes.